Project: The Sakadvipa

 The vast territory controlled by the Xia and later the Shang or Yin Dynasties included both Middle Eastern and the Chinese continents.
 Even though receiving mostly the same Yueh or Soma Culture, we noticed the split along the line between the Middle Eastern Kambojan stocks and the Asiatic inhabitants of Tai-Yuan who were mostly Mien.
 The confusion of identity between the two peoples arises when they were referred by the same leadership.

-According to the Tibet Tradition, the Yueh-shish split themselves in two groups (TECA: Before the Empire).
+According to the Tibet Tradition, the Yueh-Shih split themselves in two groups (TECA: Before the Empire).

-What may have been a crucial formative influence on the proto-Tibetans was the migration of the people known in Chinese source as hsiao (or little) yueh-chih, a branch of the Ta (Great) Yueh-chih.
-Defeated by the Hsiung-nu in the second century BC, the Ta-chih migrated to Bactria and were identified as the Togharian.
-Those among who were unable to make the trip moved instead in the Nan-shan area, were they mixed with the Chiang (Xiang) tribes, and became like them in custom and language.
+What may have been a crucial formative influence on the proto-Tibetans was the migration of the people known in Chinese source as hsiao (or little) Yueh-Shih , a branch of the Ta (Great) Yueh-Shih .
+Defeated by the Hiung-Nu in the second century BC, the Ta-Shih migrated to Bactria and was identified as the Togharian.
+Those among who were unable to make the trip moved instead in the Nan-Shan area, were they mixed with the Chiang (Xiang) tribes, and became like them in custom and language.